gnodar01/ICorps-TA-Handbook/chapter1/step2/scheduleWkshop.md

 * Norms, expectations, and requirements for this class

-You will want to make sure that a room is booked for the length of the workshop, well in advance.
-Also plan to serve snacks, water, coffee, food, etc. depending on the length of the workshop.
+**You will want to make sure that a room is booked for the length of the workshop, well in advance**.
+Also, plan to serve snacks, water, coffee, food, etc. depending on the length of the workshop.